AVM-Consulting/oracle-db-password-reset/README.md

 ./login
 ```

-9. Login to https://toolhost:9090/login and use it.
+9. Login to https://toolhost:9090/login and use it!

-10. (Optional) Add lines to sqlnet.ora, so SSL connection from the SQL client is enforced, so passwords do not fly over net un-encrypted.
+Optionaly, Add lines to sqlnet.ora, so SSL connection from the SQL client is enforced, so passwords do not fly over net un-encrypted.

 ```Shell
 export ORACLE_HOME=/opt/oracle/product/12.1.0.2